jdkandersson/flake8-docstrings-complete/README.md

   multiple returns sections.
 - `DCO010`: function/ method that yields a value does not have the yields section in the docstring.
+- `DCO011`: function/ method that does not yield a value has the yields section in the docstring.
+- `DCO012`: function/ method that yields a value and the docstring has multiple yields sections.

 ### Fix DCO001